Faraday's Law of Electromagnetic Induction

 The mechanism through which a current can be made to flow due to a magnetic field transition is known as electromagnetic induction.

-In 1831, Faraday observed that when the number of magnetic lines of forces in a circuit change, an induced emf is formed in the circuit, a process known as electromagnetic induction.
+In 1831, Faraday observed that when the number of magnetic field lines in a circuit changes, an induced EMF is formed in the circuit, a process known as electromagnetic induction.
 The current runs through the circuit when it is closed, and this is known as the induced current.
-While the magnetic flux fluctuates, the induced emf and current endure only a short time.
+While the magnetic flux fluctuates, the induced EMF and electric current endure only a short time.
 Faraday and Henry are two examples of this type of work.

 1. A closed circuit with an insulated wire coil.